deepsense-ai/seahorse/docs/deeplang_overview.md

 in columns (similarly to R or Spark dataframes).

 [Read DataFrame](operations/read_dataframe.html) is an operation with no input ports and one output port.
-It is able to read data from an external source and form it into a DataFrame that it will produce in an output port.
+It is able to read data from an external source and form it into a DataFrame.
+The DataFrame is produced in an output port.

 [Filter Columns](operations/filter_columns.html) is an operation with one input and two output ports.
 It selects a subset of `DataFrame` columns and produces a new `DataFrame` which contains only